 I love this just about every way imaginable: on crackers, sliced toasted baguette, scooped up with tortilla chips, or with veggie slices.

 Pita chips and toasted bagels are other favorite vehicles for enjoying this creamy Artichoke spread.
 You could even use it as a spread for a sandwich or wrap!

 It required no cooking or stove, just a few simple ingredients and a food processor.

 How Spicy is it?

+Artichokes.
 Jarred artichoke hearts provide the primary flavor of this dip.
-They’re a bit tangy and salty and begging to be whipped up with some soft cream cheese, parmesan and mayo.
+They’re a bit tangy and salty and begging to be whipped up with some soft cream cheese, parmesan and mayonnaise.

 I wouldn’t describe the dip as extremely spicy, despite the jalapeno kick.
 Even my friends who don’t enjoy as much heat in their food as me, enjoyed the balance of tastes in this appetizer!